nghianguyentek/english/vocabulary/s/symbol-n.md

 /ˈsɪmbl/

-## a sign, [number](../n/number-noun.md#a-word-or-symbol-that-represents-an-amount-or-a-quatity), [letter](../l/letter-noun.md#a-written-or-printed-sign-representing-a-sound-used-in-speech), etc. that has a fixed meaning, especially in science, [mathematics](../m/mathematics-noun.md), and music
+## &bull; a sign, [number](../n/number-n.md#•-a-word-or-symbol-that-represents-an-amount-or-a-quantity), [letter](../l/letter-n.md#•-a-written-or-printed-sign-representing-a-sound-used-in-speech), etc. that has a fixed meaning, especially in science, [mathematics](../m/mathematics-n.md#•-maths), and music

-## a person, an object, an event, ect. that represents a more general quality or situation
+## &bull; a person, an object, an event, ect. that represents a more general quality or situation